searinminecraft/lina/README.md

 # Credits

-* [NobWow](https://github.com/NobWow) - For helping me with the code and mostly SQL stuff.
+* [NobWow](https://github.com/NobWow) - For generously hosting this bot and all of my other bots ~~on his spare laptop~~.
+For helping me with the code and mostly SQL stuff.
 Without him then this bot wouldn't have used databases for things like PokeMap.
-* dapdap - The author of the profile picture.
+* dapdap - My best friend, the author of the profile picture.
 Used with permission from her.
 [Original Image](https://autumn.revolt.chat/attachments/TNi4IUc87YKa3sVkKb8PR2lWp_SSbeX6rgSKExBc1X/received_685121879647575.jpeg)
 * ~~[kimden](https://github.com/kimden)~~ - ~~For hating on Revolt and the bot~~